-- For AM and FM radio Turn the radio TUNE knob for manual tuning. - For SiriusXM Satellite Radio Turn the radio TUNF knob to seek channels from all of the categories when any category is not selected.
+- For AM and FM radio

+Turn the radio TUNE knob for manual tuning.

+- For SiriusXM Satellite Radio

+Turn the radio TUNE knob to seek channels from all of the categories when any category is not selected.

+- For AM and FM radio

+Push the SEEK button

-- For AM and FM radio Push the SEEK button ◄ sex or record to tune from low to high or high to low frequencies and to stop at the next broadcasting station. - For SiriusXM Satellite Radio Push the SEEK button ◄ # or I to tune to the first channel of the next or previous category.
+M and FM radio or

+m but to tune from low to high or high to low frequencies and to stop at the next broadcasting station.

+- For SiriusXM Satellite Radio

+Push the SEEK button H4SSS or NOTED to tune to the first channel of the next or previous category.